2017–2020 Thai temple fraud investigations: Domestic

 On 25 July 2017, several influential monks, among them Chao Khun Pipit, asked for a traditional, monastic boycott of the NOB, calling upon tens of thousands of Thai administrative monks to suspend communications with them.
 This eventually led to the temporary suspension of Pongporn's position as director in August 2017.
 On 1 June 2018, Jaroon, in the name of several pro-Buddhist networks, charged Pongporn with fraud and negligence in official duties, after unsuccessfully petitioning several government departments.
 Pongporn defended his actions in 2017 and again in June 2018, stating that most of the suspects were government officials, but if monks were involved, he had to follow procedures.
 Similarly, Varaiyuth and his colleague Kamol Rianracha stated in their defense that the main targets of the investigations were government officials rather than Thai temples, which, in the words of Varaiyuth, tended to be "the prey of government officers".

-There were also people who supported the investigations and arrests, arguing that it helped improve the monastic community.
+Some people supported the investigations and arrests, arguing that it helped improve the monastic community.
 Paiboon stated that the arrests were good riddance.
 He said that budgets were often abused by temples and since leading monks were considered civil servants under the law, they should take responsibility.
 Wissanu Krea-ngam, Deputy Prime Minister of Thailand, made a statement that he did not expect Thai Buddhism to be affected much by the events.
 Somdet Phra Ariyavongsagatanana, the Supreme Patriarch of the Thai monastic community, said he was "concerned with the current state of Buddhism", but that he understood that the authorities needed to take action.
 He further requested that "all organizations properly explain to the public" what was going on.